OlegCheban/telegram.flashcards.bot/README.md

 /s <value> - displays flashcards containing inputted value Additional functionality:
    - ability to reset learning statistics for flashcards which were already learned (100% progress).
 Use "reset progress" button;
    - ability to add the most significant flashcards to the next learning session.
-Use "boost priority" button.
+Use "boost priority" button;
    - ability to see examples of usage.
 Use "example of usage" button.

 3. Exercises